coralproject/shelf-poc/shelfstats/README.md

 ```
 NUMBER OF DOCUMENTS: 100000
-NUMBER OF REQUESTS PER QUERY: 100
+NUMBER OF REQUESTS PER QUERY: 10

 =============================================
 QUERY #1: All comments authored by a random user
 NUMBER OF RELATIONSHIP LEVELS: 1

-MONGO MEAN RESPONSE TIME (seconds): 0.0886
+MONGO MEAN RESPONSE TIME (seconds): 0.1604
-GRAPH MEAN RESPONSE TIME (seconds): 0.3520
+GRAPH MEAN RESPONSE TIME (seconds): 0.4108

 =============================================
 QUERY #2: All assets commented on by a user
 NUMBER OF RELATIONSHIP LEVELS: 1

-MONGO MEAN RESPONSE TIME (seconds): 0.0891
+MONGO MEAN RESPONSE TIME (seconds): 0.1620
-GRAPH MEAN RESPONSE TIME (seconds): 0.3677
+GRAPH MEAN RESPONSE TIME (seconds): 0.4326

 =============================================
 QUERY #3: All comments on an asset along with corresponding authors
 NUMBER OF RELATIONSHIP LEVELS: 1-2

-MONGO MEAN RESPONSE TIME (seconds): 0.0897
+MONGO MEAN RESPONSE TIME (seconds): 0.1689
-GRAPH MEAN RESPONSE TIME (seconds): 0.3745
+GRAPH MEAN RESPONSE TIME (seconds): 0.4356

 =============================================
-QUERY #4: All comments parented by a set of comments, the set of comments being authored by the autho
+QUERY #4: All comments parented by a set of comments, the set of comments being authored by the author
-r of the parent of a given comment
+of the parent of a given comment
 NUMBER OF RELATIONSHIP LEVELS: 4

-MONGO MEAN RESPONSE TIME (seconds): 0.1864
+MONGO MEAN RESPONSE TIME (seconds): 0.2674
-GRAPH MEAN RESPONSE TIME (seconds): 0.3618
+GRAPH MEAN RESPONSE TIME (seconds): 0.4206

 =============================================
 QUERY #5: All comments grandparented by a set of comments, the set of comments being authored by the
 author of the parent of a given comment
 NUMBER OF RELATIONSHIP LEVELS: 5

-MONGO MEAN RESPONSE TIME (seconds): 0.2811
+MONGO MEAN RESPONSE TIME (seconds): 0.3458
-GRAPH MEAN RESPONSE TIME (seconds): 0.3684
+GRAPH MEAN RESPONSE TIME (seconds): 0.4683

 =============================================
-QUERY #6: All comments great-grandparented by a set of comments, the set of comments being authored b
+QUERY #6: All comments great-grandparented by a set of comments, the set of comments being authored by
-y the author of the parent of a given comment
+the author of the parent of a given comment
 NUMBER OF RELATIONSHIP LEVELS: 6

-MONGO MEAN RESPONSE TIME (seconds): 0.3761
+MONGO MEAN RESPONSE TIME (seconds): 0.4676
-GRAPH MEAN RESPONSE TIME (seconds): 0.3631
+GRAPH MEAN RESPONSE TIME (seconds): 0.4532
 ```

 ## Example output for 1M documents